marinecoders/marines.dev/docs/blog/posts/william.crum/new-marine-coders-website.md

   - [Minimal Mistakes (Jekyll Theme)](https://mmistakes.github.io/minimal-mistakes/)
   - [Github Pages](https://pages.github.com/)

 Some of the issues we were encountering were related to Github Actions during the build process.
-Often times when new Gems would come, recommended by [Dependabot](https://github.com/dependabot) or [Snyk](https://snyk.io/), we would update them and conflicts within versioning of certain dependencies would break the build process.
+Often times when new Gem versions would come, recommended by [Dependabot](https://github.com/dependabot) or [Snyk](https://snyk.io/), we would update them and conflicts within versioning of certain dependencies would break the build process.

 Thank you to all of our contributors!